prjseal/Package-Script-Writer/COMMUNITY_TEMPLATES_DESIGN.md

 # List all community templates
 psw --list-community

-# Use a community template directly (one-time)
+# Use a community template directly and apoly overrides same as using loval template
-psw --community-template blog-with-usync

-# Download and save to local templates for repeated use
-psw --community-template blog-with-usync --save-community-template

-# Use community template with overrides
-psw --community-template blog-with-usync -n "MyBlog" --auto-run
+psw --community-template blog-with-usync -n "ProjectName"

-# View details before using
-psw --show-community blog-with-usync

-# Use template from a fork or custom repo
-psw --community-template my-custom --community-repo https://github.com/myuser/Package-Script-Writer
 ```

 ---